m-dev-114/fraud-investigation-agent/fraud-agent/README.md

 6. Check the **Model** page for real precision/recall/ROC-AUC/PR-AUC and the confusion matrix.

+> **Note for reviewers:** Only a sample of transactions have been
+> pre-investigated (to keep setup fast) — the rest show "not scored" until
+> investigated, which is expected, not a bug.
+Use **Try Demo Investigation**
+> for guaranteed, pre-verified cases covering all 5 fraud patterns.
+Any
+> transaction can also be investigated live from the **Transactions** page —
+> click one and the full ML + AI pipeline runs in real time against the
+> actual backend (typically a few seconds).

 ## 13. Limitations

 - Synthetic data only — no real customer, card, or payment data is used or